Keyboard shortcuts

 Expressions are the fundamental building block of Spade code.
 Anything with a value is an expression - from an integer literal like 5 to arithmetic operations like + all the way up to blocks which at the end of the day consist of several sub-expressions.

-Integers and booleans
+Integers and Booleans

 Like most languages, Spade has a few primitive types that basic operations are applied to.
 The most common primitive types in Spade are bool, int and uint which are booleans, signed integers, and unsigned integers respectively.
 When building custom hardware, we are not restricted to integers of a few fixed sizes like 8, 16 and 32 bits, so both int and uint take a generic parameter that specifies its size.
 For example uint<8> or int<10>.

 Sometimes you will also encounter an error talking about Number.
 This is a special type which the compiler uses until it can figure out if a number is signed or unsigned.
-This will become more relevant later when we talk about type inference
+This will become more relevant later when we talk about type inference.

 Operators